tosinonikute/PokemonApp/README.md

 - No lazy loading of pokemon items
 - Decision: Focused on demonstrating core list implementation within time constraints

+**Design Improvements**
+- Improve on the overall design of the app - for Light and Dark theme
+- Decision: Focused on displaying core UI within time constraints

 **Other Features**
 - No search/filtering functionality
 - Decision: Concentrated on solid foundation architecture that would easily support these features